FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 _(Incorrect.
 Runtime environments do not need access to Cloud Source Repositories as part of the deployment process.)_

 -The runtime environment does not have permissions to the Artifact Registry in your current project.
+_(Incorrect.
+Runtime environments have read access permissions to Artifact Registry in the same project.)_

 -You need to specify the Artifact Registry image by name.